 At that point, there wasn’t really much left for the average (white) 18-year old to be fighting mad about.
 The demise of Richard Nixon the following year seemed to be the final act of the Sixties saga.
 The Counterculture finally had its bogeyman’s head on a platter.

-But, like Carrie reaching up from the grave or Freddie Kruger making a surprise comeback in the final scene, two would-be assassins and products of the Counterculture would foist themselves into the picture with guns pointed in 1975.
+But, like Carrie reaching up from the grave or Freddie Kruger making a sudden return in the final scene, two would-be assassins and products of the Counterculture would foist themselves into the picture with guns pointed in 1975.

 In the Sixties, the lone gunman spelled tragedy.
 In the Ford Years, it was farce.